dalecostadev/dalecosta-website/README.md

 # Docker

 Before to run this code using docker, it is necessary create the dist.
-So before to use docker, it required execute:
+So before to use docker, it is required execute:

 ```bash
 npm run build